openvinotoolkit/datumaro/docs/user_manual.md

 - In some cases, there can be limited use for UI elements outside CLI, or limited options of installing graphical libraries in the system (various Docker environments, servers etc).
-You can select bewtween using `opencv` and `opencv-headless` by setting the `DATUMARO_HEADLESS` environment variable to `0` or `1` before installing the package.
+You can select between using `opencv` and `opencv-headless` by setting the `DATUMARO_HEADLESS` environment variable to `0` or `1` before installing the package.
   It requires building from source: